 Christmas Lights Along the San Antonio Riverwalk

 Let’s begin with the most popular area inside River City, and work our way out from there.
 Every year people travel here to visit the San Antonio Riverwalk, our nations largest urban ecosystem.
 Christmastime makes the riverwalk even more unique than usual.
-Thousands of lights are suspended from the trees throughout the downtown stretch.
+Thousands of lights hang from the trees throughout the downtown stretch.

 Fees: The San Antonio Riverwalk is free to visit, but you may need to pay for parking depending on where you park.